kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/1_characteristics.md

 Willpower is a measure of your concentration and your control over internal forces.

 ### Modifier
 Each Characteristic also has a derived value called its Modifier.
-The Modifier is the number that is added to all Skill and Resistance Checks.
+The Modifier is the number that is added to find a Skill or Resistance's Final Value.
 To find the number, refer to the following table.

 {% include table-index.html index = "GEN2" %}